AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

    >
    >This is a read-only account that's available for your organization, not just an individual user.
 Any user within your organization that has access to [!DNL Marketo Measure] can use this account to log into the Snowflake Data Warehouse reader account.

-1. Click the link provided in the Snowflake URL, this will take you to the Snowflake login page where you'll enter your username and password. _If you don't have your password, see the steps below to reset it_.
+1. Click the link provided in the Snowflake URL, this will take you to the Snowflake login page where you will enter your username and password. _If you don't have your password, see the steps below to reset it_.

    ![](assets/data-warehouse-access-reader-account-4.png)